-The truth of the matter is, it takes time.
+The truth of the matter is it takes time.
 Yes, it’s the last thing anyone wants to hear.
 “You need to be patient.
 These things take time.”
 But it’s the truth.
 Now, it’s not to say you can’t discuss the plan and the goals you’re trying to achieve.
 You most certainly should.
 But while you’re reviewing, be sure to address the fact that this isn’t a quick fix.
-Yes, you will begin to see changes to your website health and traffic, but to really see the changes, it can take months.
+Yes, you will begin to see changes to your website’s health and traffic but to really see the changes can take months.
 And if the client is seriously bad off, it could take more.

-Prepare to give them weekly updates and monthly reporting to discuss the changes.
-Highlight what’s working – all improvements – and address items that aren’t showing gains.
-If you can explain why, let them know.
+Prepare to give them weekly updates and monthly reports to discuss the changes.
+Highlight what’s working – all improvements – and address items that aren’t showing gains; if you can explain why, let them know.
 If you don’t know why, be transparent.
 Let them know you’re reviewing and will provide insight on changes to the plan to rectify the issue.
 Clear communication on what to expect and when is crucial.

 2. Communicate Results – Often